alvarezrrj/alirey/README.md

 Contact form (route('contact'))

-update.blade.php
-- Delete it, view is not being used anymore

 config
 - Dissallow deleting slots with pending bookings.
 Offer to create dummy bookings on this slot forever.
 Or delete the relationship between booking and slot and just give bookings a start time
 - Allow therapist to create single-slot holidays

+External login

+Create landing page

+Add support for english language

 BookingController->edit()
 - Find another way to see if day is full inside while loop to avoid so many round trips to DB

+Check scheduled job logging stuff (It's not currently doing anything)

+update.blade.php
+- Delete it, view is not being used anymore

 ### Future releases